arnavs-0/dystic/README.md

   Making Job Search More Accessible
 </h3>
 <p align="center">
  dystic is an open source job search platform.
-This API is an Indeed Scraper to Find Jobs that suit a certain keywords given a condition.
-Please note that this scraper is used for educational purposes.
-Please use at your own risk.
-See License for more details.
+This repository holds the frontend of the website.
 </p>